St. Bonaventure University

 Coursework is 100% online and students complete in-person clinical experiences in their local area.

 We know the challenges of completing an advanced degree while balancing full time school work and home life.
-For your convenience, MSED in adolescence education courses are 100% online, and you can connect with professors and class members virtually.
+For your convenience, M.S.Ed. in Adolescence Education courses are 100% online, and you can connect with professors and class members virtually.
 Students then satisfy in-person clinical experience requirements in their local area.

 Students begin their program in the summer semester.